isdk/templify-lib.js/docs/functions/applyTemplate.md

 The function performs the following steps:
 1. Normalizes the list of files to include based on the `options.files`.
 2. Checks if there are parameters available to apply the template.
 If no parameters exist, the function exits early.
-3. Determines which files should be cleaned (deleted) based on the `options.clean` property.
+3. Determines which files or directories should be cleaned (deleted) based on the `options.clean` property.
 4. Traverses the folder structure starting from `templateDir`, processing each file or directory:
    - Deletes files/directories that match the clean patterns.
    - Ignores files/directories that match the ignore patterns.
    - Applies the template engine to files that match the include patterns.
+   - Renames directories and files by replacing variables in their names with values from the template parameters.
-5. Logs the result of each operation, including deletions, template applications, and skipped files.
+5. Logs the result of each operation, including deletions, template applications, renames, and skipped files.

+**Directory and File Name Replacement:**
+- Directory names and file names can include template variables enclosed in the format supported by the `templateFormat` option.
+- Variables in directory and file names will be replaced with corresponding values from `options.parameters`.
+- Renaming occurs after traversing the folder structure to ensure all dependent operations are completed first.

 ## Example